10 Movies That Deserve a Sequel

 For a change, let us take a closer look at a rather controversial cinematic concept – a cinematic sequel.
 There are multiple ways of deconstructing sequels.
 While some purists contend that sequels are degenerative and can hardly match the intensity and vision of the original ones, there are others who simply can’t seem to have enough of their favourite movies and crave sequels.
 Like any other argument, both the sides are equally true.
 On one hand, we have had terrible sequels that marred the spirit of the original films.

 On the other hand, we have also had some excellent sequels that not only matched the quality of the original ones but surpassed them on multiple occasions.
 We at The Cinemaholic thought that it might be interesting to put together a list of movies that didn’t have a sequel but deserved one.
 While drawing the list, we made sure that not only should the included films be endowed with open and ambiguous endings but the storylines should be relevant as well.
 Additionally, we also considered viewers’ and critics’ opinions.
 Again, let us agree to disagree and be constructive in our approach while going through the list.
-Here goes the list of top movies that deserve a sequel.
+Here is the list of top movies that deserve a sequel.

 10. District 9 (2009)